kayleiburke/movie-search/README.md

 A Ruby on Rails application that allows the user to perform searches against the [OMDB api](https://www.omdbapi.com/).
 OMDB is an open source movie database containing over 280,000 movies.

 ## Project Specifications
+This project was created as part of a job interview process.
 The specifications for this project were as follows:

 > Build a basic, functioning application that consumes the [OMDB api](https://www.omdbapi.com/).
 Specifically, it should do the following:
 >